You can Run for a Cause!

 If running 13.1 or 26.2 miles isn’t inspiration enough, there are hundreds of participants in the Kentucky Derby Festival Marathon & miniMarathon who not only give of themselves physically, but give to others as well.
 For years, runners have used this race as a vehicle to raise awareness and funds for many local and national charities.
 The Kentucky Derby Festival Foundation is honored to be a part of this worthy outreach to so many deserving causes.

 The Foundation created a committee to help oversee the efforts of the Charity Program.
 Foundation board members and volunteers are assigned as liaisons to help coordinate the fund-raising efforts.
-Since the online program was created in 2005, more than $1 million has been raised for participating local and national charities.
+Since the online program was created in 2005, more than $2 million has been raised for participating local and national charities.

 For more information on the Kentucky Derby Festival Foundation: CLICK HERE

-To Fundraise for ALZKYIN: CLICK HERE
+To fundraise for Team Healthier Generation: CLICK HERE

 The American Printing House for the Blind (APH) is a non-profit company devoted solely to creating products and services for people who are blind or visually impaired, and is the official supplier of educational materials for students who are visually impaired.
 These materials include braille, large type, recorded, computer disk, and tactile graphic publications, as well as a wide assortment of educational and daily living products.
 For more information about APH, go to www.aph.org.

 Your gift today allows APH to provide thousands of free print/braille and audio books to blind pre-school children across the USA.

 To fundraise for American Printing House for the Blind: CLICK HERE